Methane Emissions: U.S. and International Mitigation Efforts

 Joint Declaration from Energy Importers and Exporters

-The United States, EU, Japan, Canada, Norway, Singapore, and the United Kingdom issued a Joint Declaration from Energy Importers and Exporters on Reducing Greenhouse Gas Emissions from Fossil Fuels, outlining their commitment to reducing GHG emissions including methane across all stages of production, processing, and distribution—to the extent practicable.101 The declaration supports improving emissions monitoring and data transparency, calls for mobilizing technical assistance and financing, and encourages private-sector fossil energy producers and purchasers to leverage contracts to reduce emissions.102
+The United States, EU, Japan, Canada, Norway, Singapore, and the United Kingdom issued the Joint Declaration from Energy Importers and Exporters on Reducing Greenhouse Gas Emissions from Fossil Fuels, outlining their commitment to reducing GHG emissions including methane across all stages of production, processing, and distribution—to the extent practicable.115 The declaration supports improving emissions monitoring and data transparency, calls for mobilizing technical assistance and financing, and encourages private-sector fossil energy producers and purchasers to leverage contracts to reduce emissions.116

 Bilateral Initiatives

-The United States participates in bilateral engagement and agreements with various countries that address methane mitigation issues.
+The United States, under the Biden Administration and previous administrations, has participated in bilateral engagements and agreements with various countries that address methane mitigation issues.
 Selected examples of such bilateral initiatives are presented below.
+Whether the Trump Administration will continue any of these efforts is to be determined.

 United States-China